-Join Jim LaPier for an in-depth discussion in this video Working with layers, part of Up and Running with AutoCAD 360.
+Join Jim LaPier for an in-depth discussion in this video Working with layers, part of Learning AutoCAD 360.

 - Working with layers in AutoCAD…is a necessity.…Being able to manage those layers quickly,…and efficiently,…is very important to our workflow.…Over in the layers pallet,…there are four sections…of each layer that we can interact with.…Here, I can change the color of a layer,…next I can turn the layer on or off…to hide its visibility.…Note, you cannot turn the current layer off,…unlike desktop AutoCAD.…I can click the lock…to prevent me from making any changes to any objects…on that layer.…